rafriki/angular-seed-web-starter-kit/README.md

 This project is currently using Web Starter Kit v0.4.0

-A kind of rudimentary deployment system for Heroku is included.
+A rudimentary deployment system for Heroku is included.
 At the moment, these deployments will only serve out of the ./app folder, not the ./dist folder.
 As such (and a litany of other reasons) you should not use this in production.

 ### To use: